WARPAINTMedia/browser/README.md

 Firstly, you *should not* use browser sniffing for fearture detection, [use Modernizr](http://modernizr.com/).

 We mainly use this for style tweaks between different browsers.
-Or sometimes you may need to add a little script (device-specific polyfill) or tweak on a specific platform combination and so you might do a check to see if that makes sense.
+Or sometimes you may need to add a little script (differences in keystroke handling can be difficult to feature detect) or tweak on a specific platform combination and so you might do a check to see if that makes sense.

 The results are pretty crude.
 We only return `internet-explorer` if IE is found.
 There is *no version information*.
 For the platform, we only return that operation system.
 This means all iOS devices (iPad, iPhone, iPod) would only return `ios`.
 If you need to know specifics about the device, [use media queries](http://stephen.io/mediaqueries/).